 People generally prefer choosing a pediatric dentist over a general dentist for their kids.
 This is primarily because a pediatric dentist focuses on oral health care for children solely.
 Well, as far as education and experience go, for both it is the same.
-However, at times, a dentist willing to focus on children’s dentistry is needed to study another two to three years.
+However, at times, a dentist willing to focus on children’s dentistry is needed to study for another two to three years.

 What Is a Family Dentist?